 California Cyanobacteria and Harmful Algal Bloom (CCHAB) Network

-- SWAMP released a Statewide Freshwater Harmful Algal Bloom Assessment and Support Strategy that outlines actions and infrastructure being developed to support local response to HAB events.
+- SWAMP released a California Freshwater Harmful Algal Blooms Assessment and Support Strategy that outlines actions and infrastructure being developed to support local response to HAB events.

 - To work towards the development and maintenance of a comprehensive, coordinated program to identify and address the causes and impacts of cyanobacteria and harmful algal blooms (HABs) in California.